-• South-Central Florida Ridge (Citrus, Hernando, Hillsborough, and Pasco County); In the South-Central Florida Ridge MLRA, the soils are generally very deep, excessively drained to somewhat poorly drained, and loamy or sandy.
-The special permit grant will avoid construction or ground disturbances in the pipeline ROW that would be necessitated if the special permit was not granted.
+The objective of the special permit is to avoid construction or ground disturbances in the pipeline ROW that would be necessitated if the special permit was not granted.
 Therefore, the issuance of the requested special permit will not result in soils impacts to the affected special permit segments or special permit inspection areas.
 Furthermore, no changes to geologic conditions will occur.

-Denial of the special permit request would have required the replacement and pressure testing of all the special permit segments associated with this special permit request.
-Pipe replacement would have required vegetation clearing, removal of the existing pipe and installation of a new pipe.
+Denial of the special permit request would require the replacement and pressure testing of all the pipeline segments associated with this special permit request.
+Pipe replacement would require vegetation clearing, removal of the existing pipe and installation of a new pipe.
 The removal of the vegetative cover and ground disturbance exposes soils to the effects of wind and water which increases the potential for soil erosion and the transport of sediment to sensitive resource areas.
-Furthermore, pressure testing would also expose the soil to water which increases the potential for sole erosion and transport of sediment to sensitive areas along the pipeline ROW.
+Furthermore, pressure testing would also expose the soil to water which increases the potential for soil erosion and transport of sediment to sensitive areas along the pipeline ROW.